wsssoftware/cakephp-datatables/README.md

-# DataTables plugin for CakePHP 3.x
+# DataTables plugin for CakePHP 3.7 or higher